framps/raspiBackupDoc/en/src/backup-options.md

 # Backup options

-This list contains all call options of *raspiBackup* as well as the corresponding configuration options.
+This list contains all invocation options of *raspiBackup* as well as the corresponding configuration options.

 <div class="table-wrapper-for-options">